How to Read Level 2 Market Data & Time and Sales

 Example.
 1000 shares on Arca.

-I personally care more about the tape than L2 when I'm trading and I have them placed right beside my chart.
-It's only when you see the orders from these exchanges going through on the tape then those are actually filled in real time.
+I personally care more about the tape than L2 when I'm trading.
+I have them placed right beside each other my chart.
+It's only when you see the orders from these exchanges going through on the tape that those orders are actually filled in real time.

-That's why you hear many traders say that they don't like using Level 2, because the orders sitting there could be real or it could be fake or fluff.
-You can see a lot of algos or high frequency trading especially if you’re trading large cap stocks.
+That's why you hear many traders say that they don't like using Level 2.
+The orders sitting there could be real or could be fake or fluff.
+You can see a lot of algos or high-frequency trading, especially if you’re trading large- cap stocks.

-Anyone can cancel their order that's sitting on the exchange and you’ll see those orders disappear on bid or ask or hide their size, hidden orders, basically showing a fake number on L2.
+Anyone can cancel their order that's sitting on the exchange.
+You’ll see those orders disappear on bid or ask or hide their size.
+These are hidden orders, basically showing a fake number on L2.
 We’ll talk more about that.

 Adding liquidity, taking liquidity to the market: